Advice and assistance

-The Working Group for Equal Opportunities provides detailed information, advice, mediation and assistance to all members of the university who are affected by discrimination, gender-based violence and/or sexual harassment and bullying.
+The Equal Opportunities Working Group provides detailed information, advice, mediation and assistance to all members of the university who are affected by discrimination, gender-based violence and/or sexual harassment and bullying.

 You can contact us anonymously, or by e-mail, phone or in person.
-In the event that you want to submit your request directly, you can either contact the Office of the Working Group or any individual member.
+In the event that you prefer to submit your enquiry directly, you can either contact the Office of the Working Group or any individual member.

-In any case, your personal request will be treated as strictly confidential.
-The members of the Working Group for Equal Opportunities are subject to official secrecy!
+Every enquiry is treated as strictly confidential.
+The members of the Equal Opportunities Working Group are subject to official secrecy!

 The processing of personal data is performed in accordance to the General Data Protection Regulation and the Austrian data protection law.

-Members of the university (these include students) approach the Working Group for Equal Opportunities if they are affected by and/or witness discrimination, gender-based violence and/or sexual harassment, or bullying.
+- Members of the university (this includes students) approach the Equal Opportunities Working Group if they are affected by and/or witness discrimination, gender-based violence and/or sexual harassment, or bullying.

-In the course of the first meeting we establish the facts and circumstances as well as the competence of the Working Group for Equal Opportunities with regard to the specific case.
-We provide information about the legal situation and, if necessary, contact details for further advisory institutions.
-If your request falls within the competence of the Working Group for Equal Opportunities, further steps based on the legal assessment of the Working Group and tailored to your individual needs will be elaborated.
+- In the course of the first meeting we establish the facts and circumstances as well as the competence of the Equal Opportunities Working Group with regard to the specific case.
+We provide information about the legal situation and, if necessary, contact other advisory institutions.
+If your enquiry falls within the competence of the Equal Opportunities Working Group, further steps based on the legal assessment of the Working Group and tailored to your individual needs will be discussed and prepared.

-The case is documented in compliance with the obligation of secrecy and the regulations concerning the protection of data privacy.
-We assist the affected persons and/or witnesses in elaborating carefully prepared and sound action and empowerment strategies.
+- The case is documented in compliance with the obligation of secrecy and the regulations concerning the protection of data privacy.
+We assist affected people and/or witnesses in elaborating carefully prepared and sound action and empowerment strategies.
 Furthermore, we offer the possibility to evaluate the situation six months after the first meeting.

-If the affected persons needs further assistance, a strategy consultation with the participation of a second member of the Working Group and/or representatives of other consultation bodies such as the works council, Health Management or psychological student counselling, will take place.
+- If the affected person needs further assistance, a strategy consultation with the participation of a second member of the Working Group and/or representatives of other consultation bodies such as the works council, Health Management or psychological student counselling, will take place.